-New Wave from Brazil: 10 Retro Classics for Your Playlist
+New Wave from Brazil: 10 Retro Classics You Need on Your Playlist

-Here’s our hand-picked list of ten Brazilian New Wave tracks — full of quirky synths, danceable grooves, and poetic twists.
-Whether you’re into The Human League, Talking Heads, or Spandau Ballet, you’ll find something fresh here to add to your retro playlist.
+Here’s our hand-picked selection of ten Brazilian New Wave tracks — brimming with quirky synths, danceable grooves, and poetic twists.

 Metrô – “Beat Acelerado” (1984)

-Think of this as Brazil’s very own answer to Blondie-meets-Depeche Mode.
-Metrô nailed the balance between catchy rhythms, polished instrumentation, and elegant pop.
+Think of this as Brazil’s very own answer to The B-52s-meets-Missing Persons!
+Metrô nailed the balance between infectious rhythms, sleek instrumentation, and elegant pop.

-Fronted by the effortlessly charming Virginie, the band also gave a subtle nod to women pushing back against restrictive social norms — very ahead of its time.
+Fronted by the effortlessly charming Virginie, born in São Paulo to French parents, the band also gave a subtle nod to women challenging restrictive social norms — remarkably ahead of its time.

 Blitz – “Você não soube me amar” (1982)

-Blitz brought humour and storytelling into New Wave, crafting playful lyrics that sound lighthearted on the surface but provoke deeper thoughts about love and sincerity.
+Blitz brought humour and storytelling into Brazil’s New Wave, crafting playful lyrics that feel lighthearted on the surface yet hint at deeper reflections on love and sincerity.

 Omar e Os Cianos – “Abominável Homem das Neves” (1985)

 A hidden gem of Brazilian synthpop!
-Fabiene’s soaring, high-pitched vocals take centre stage in this infectious tune that will stick in your head all day.
+Fabiene’s soaring, high-pitched vocals take centre stage in this irresistibly catchy track that stays with you all day.
 Imagine Bananarama fronting an electro-rock band — and you’re close.

 Afrodite se quiser – “O que ela tem que eu não tenho” (1987)

-A dramatic, fearless anthem — complete with the unforgettable mid-song shout: “Babaca!” (“Jerk!”).
+A dramatic, fearless anthem — complete with the unforgettable mid-song shout: “Babaca!” (“Idiot!”).

 This glamorous trio channelled heartbreak into empowerment, and yes, that’s legendary guitarist Robertinho do Recife adding fire to the track.